luispedro/pythonvision_org/content/pages/software.rst

 1. Python.
 Use version 2.6 or 2.7, if you are new to python.
 2. ``numpy``
-3. ``scipy.ndimage``

 If you are using Linux, you should use the packages that come with your distribution.

+On Windows, use `WinPython <http://code.google.com/p/winpython/>`__

-If you are using Mac OS or Windows, check out `Enthought's Python Distribution <http://www.enthought.com/products/epd.php>`_ as a good solution if you are not very familiar with how to install Unix-style software.
+If you are using Mac OS, check out `Enthought's Python Distribution
+<http://www.enthought.com/products/epd.php>`_ as a good solution
+if you are not very familiar with how to install Unix-style software.
 It includes all of the packages above.